Department Chair

 It is understood that some of the required academic and/or clinical courses may be in progress at the time of application, but that they would be completed before the anticipated starting date.

-Students with an undergraduate degree in Communication Disorders and Sciences from a university other than CSUN may have minimal deficiencies in meeting the above requirements and may be considered for admittance as a conditionally classified graduate student.
-If admitted, the applicant must complete all identified conditions by the time that 12 units of graduate-level coursework have been completed in adherence to the University’s policies and will not be allowed enrollment in subsequent graduate coursework until all conditions have been fulfilled.
+Students with an undergraduate degree in Communication Disorders and Sciences from a university other than CSUN may have minimal deficiencies in meeting the above requirements and but may still be considered for admittance.
+If admitted, the applicant must complete all identified conditions by the time that 12 units of graduate-level coursework have been completed.
 Eligibility should be discussed with a Department academic advisor.

-The Department requires that applicants use the department application developed and accessible through ApplyWeb.
+The Department requires that applicants use the department application developed and accessible through CSDCAS.
 The online application and letters of recommendation format are updated each year.

 Detailed instructions for filing an application to the master’s program may be obtained from the department office; information is also accessible through the Department Graduate M.S.
 Application.

-Outside of the application dates you will find a list of documents to prepare in advance of October 1st when the application opens; for example, transcripts, GRE/MAT Scores, names and addresses for Recommenders.
+Outside of the application dates you will find a list of documents to prepare in advance of October 1st when the application opens; for example, transcripts, names and addresses for Recommenders.

 Financial Aid Planning: units for the M.S.
 SLP Residential Program is 55 Units